vchu22/django_pet_adoption/README.md

 - Django

 ## Commands
-Create a virtual environment for Django:
+Create a virtual environment for this project to separate its dependencies from other Python project.
+Below are the commands for virtualenv:
 ```
 # Install virtualenv
 pip install virtualenv